Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # MQ135 Board Concept of Operation
 1. Measure the sensor resistance of the MQ135 board (without power applied) between the VCC and the A0 pin.
 Mine measures 1750 ohms (1.750 Kohms).

 2. Measure the load resistance between the A0 and GND pin.
 Mine measures 1720 ohms (1.720 Kohm).
-YOU WILL NEED TO ENTER THE LOAD RESISTANCE VALUE IN KOHMS FOR THE #DEFINE RLOAD STATEMENT IN THE MQ135_Air_Quality.ino SOFTWARE.
+You will need to enter the load resistance value in KOhms in the '#define RLOAD' statement in the
+ MQ135_Air_Quality.ino sotware.

 These two resistors form a voltage divider between Vcc and GND whose midpoint is pin A0.
 When the unit is powered up, the sensor resistance decreases as the concentration of detected gases (mostly CO2 normally) increases, causing the voltage across the load resistance at pin A0 to increase.